What Is B2B SEO?

 SEO is what you perform to improve where your site appears organically in search engine rankings.
 Keywords are at the heart of SEO, but there is a heap of other actions you can take to further enhance your website.

 More often than not, SEO is poorly executed causing users to wonder why they aren’t seeing any results.
+It takes time for copywriters to nail messaging, developers to master the UX of your website, and your PR department to garner earned media attention.
+Poorly executed SEO in combination with the expectation of immediate results crushes the opportunity for growth.
 This lack of results leads to an (incorrect) mindset that SEO strategies don’t work, leading to SEO being written off and pushed to the backburner.

 The truth is, SEO for B2B is often misunderstood—but here’s where we come in.